Buy Succeed

 Recent studies also show a link between gut microbiota and the brain.
 The microbiota can influence mood, and disruptions may contribute to anxiety and depression in horses.
 In severe cases of gut dysbiosis, horses can also develop life-threatening problems like laminitis.

-Providing comprehensive gut support for performance horses promotes healthy digestive function and minimizes the risks of digestive problems.
+Providing comprehensive GI tract support for performance horses promotes healthy digestive function and minimizes the risks of digestive problems.

 Break the Cycle of Digestive Issues